Are you excited to plan a ski trip? If this is your first time skiing? We have you covered!

 Ski Gear you Need Before your Trip

-Make sure to get a copy of my compete ski checklist for packing.
-This list will help you make sure you do not forget anything!
+Make sure to get a copy of my complete ski checklist for packing.
+This list will help you make sure you do not forget anything for your skiing trip!

 Deciding the location is the first step to plan a ski trip.
 There are some amazing resorts in the USA.
 This post will exclusively focus on the US.